camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 ## Prerequisites

 To use the UIPath Connector, you need have an [UIPath](https://cloud.uipath.com) account and configure your organization settings.
-See the [Automation Cloud Guide](https://docs.uipath.com/automation-cloud/docs/introduction) to learn more.
+See the [automation cloud guide](https://docs.uipath.com/automation-cloud/docs/introduction) to learn more.

 ## Create a UIPath Connector task